javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/03-closure/article.md

 Now we can give the answer to the first question from the beginning of the chapter.

-**A function gets outer variables as they are now; it uses the most recent values.**
+**A function gets outer variables as they are now, it uses the most recent values.**

-That's because of the described mechanism.
 Old variable values are not saved anywhere.
-When a function wants them, it takes the current values from its own or an outer Lexical Environment.
+When a function wants a variable, it takes the current value from its own Lexical Environment or the outer one.

 So the answer to the first question is `Pete`: